 The second phase

-There were the characteristically steady spells in the Prudential World Cup 1983, including a potentially match-winning three for 32 in the final.
-However, chasing 183, he found himself walking in to bat at 119 for seven.
+There were the characteristically steady spells in the Prudential World Cup 1983, including a potentially match-winning 3 for 32 in the final.
+However, chasing 183, he found himself walking in to bat at 119 for 7.
 This time there was no encore of the heroics essayed against Pakistan.
-Roberts was trapped leg before at 124.
+Roberts was trapped leg-before at 124.
 As he trudged back there was a curious bespectacled character who accompanied him for the last few steps, speaking with fervent gestures.
 All the while the facial features of Roberts remained as placid as ever.
 It was rumoured that the individual was one of the recruiters who hired rebel cricketers to play in South Africa.
 Lawrence Rowe, Alvin Kallicharran, Sylvester Clarke, Colin Croft and others had taken the bait.
 Roberts did not.

 The final tour was not a happy one.
 Before going to India in the winter of 1983, Roberts underwent a knee operation.
 He worked diligently on his fitness, but the recovery was slow.
 Additionally he strained his back before the first Test.